1978 Orange Bowl: Arkansas

+This was the Arkansas football team's first appearance in the Orange Bowl.
 To complicate matters for Arkansas, first-year head coach Lou Holtz suspended three players prior to the game for team violations.
-Two of those players, running back Ben Cowins and wide receiver Donny Bobo, had accounted for 78% of the Hogs' points.
-Oklahoma was led by redshirt sophomore halfback Billy Sims, a future Heisman Trophy winner, and on defense by safety Darrol Ray and linebacker Daryl Hunt.
+Two of those three players, running back Ben Cowins and wide receiver Donny Bobo, had scored 78% of the Hogs' points during the regular season.

 Although the suspended Arkansas players protested, Holtz refused to back down and the suspensions stood.
-Already considered a heavy underdog to Oklahoma, with the loss of those starters Arkansas was expected to give little competition in the game.
-Arkansas was an 18-point underdog prior to the suspensions.
-After the suspensions, they were given as 24-point underdogs by Las Vegas oddsmakers.
-The Orange Bowl would likely decide the national championship; it did, but not in the way that most expected.
-This was their first appearance in the Orange Bowl.
+Arkansas had already been considered to be a heavy underdog versus Oklahoma, so after losing those starters the Razorbacks were not expected to compete.
+Prior to the suspensions, Arkansas had been an 18-point underdog.
+After the suspensions, Las Vegas oddsmakers listed the Razorbacks as 24-point underdogs.